GregRos/parjs/README.md

 Since it's written in JavaScript, it can be used in web environments.

 ## Unicode and Limitations
 Parjs supports selectively parsing diverse Unicode characters with the aid of the [`char-info` ](https://www.npmjs.com/package/char-info) package of character recognizers.

-Parsers such as `Parjs.upper` can only recognize the ANSI subset of Unicode.
+Parsers such as `Parjs.upper` can only recognize the ASCII subset of Unicode.
 Parsers beginning with `uni`, such as `uniUpper`, can recognize any Unicode character.
-However, they are also slower.
+However, they are also much slower as each character must be looked up in a tree-like data structure.

+`Parjs` does not import `char-info` by default due to the latter's large size.
+In order to enable unicode parsing support, including calling functions with names beginning with `uni`, you need to import `parjs/unicode` somewhere in your code.

+	import 'parjs/unicode';

+Doing so will load all the unicode data.

+In order to parse Unicode characters with elaborate properties, you should install the `char-info` library and use its characters indicators directly.
+It lets you detect a character's Unicode category, Block, Script, and other information.

 Parjs isn't very good at parsing characters outside of the BMP (Basic Multilingual Plane).
 In particular, even parsers beginning with `uni` won't recognize such characters.
+One reason for this is because JavaScript has a UCS-2 conception of characters.

 ## Module Structure
 Parjs has a well-organized module structure that is reflected in the documentation: